Skip to main content

 • Use HAProxy SPOA for edge enforcement (IP/range/country decisions, ban/captcha) and lightweight WAF evaluation when the request fits within the configured limits.

 • Put a full-featured L7 proxy/WAF-capable integration downstream (or protect the app directly) when you need deeper inspection of large bodies, file uploads, or application-specific request parsing.
-Examples of AppSec-capable integrations include:
+Examples:

 Next steps